Territorial disputes of India: Kalapani territory

-Although claimed by Nepal, Kalapani has been administered by Indian army since the 1962 border war with China and Indian maps have been showing Kalapani as part of India since then.
-The 1816 Treaty of Sugauli signed by Kingdom of Nepal and British India in 1816 utilizes the Kali River as Nepal's western boundary with India.
-However, lack of consensus on what is the precise location of the river Kali has resulted in dispute over whether the land consisting Kalapani, Limpiyadhura and Lipulekh is part of India or Nepal.
-Some scholars suggest that the lack of consensus is because of British cartographers who kept on shifting the line demarcating the river eastwards for strategic reasons.
-However, there are also some scholars who believe that lack of consensus is due to the shift in the course of the river over time.
+The dispute over Kalapani has its origins in the implementation of the Treaty of Sugauli (1816), which established the Kali River as Nepal's western boundary with India.
+In 1817, the Nepali governor Bam Shah claimed that the western branch of the headwaters (the Kuthi Yankti, which carries the larger volume of water) should be considered the main stream of the Kali, and that the boundary should therefore follow it — which would place the villages of Kunti and Nabhi inside Nepal.
+The claim was investigated by surveyor Captain W. S. Webb and Commissioner G. W. Traill, who reported that the eastern stream from the Kalapani springs had always been recognised as the main branch by the local Bhotia inhabitants.
+The Governor-General Lord Moira rejected the claim in September 1817.
+The boundary question remained dormant for nearly two centuries until Nepal revived it in the 1990s during debates over the Mahakali Treaty (1996).

+The disputed area falls within the historical Byans region, which was part of Kumaon before the Gorkha conquest of 1791 and was divided between British India and Nepal by the Treaty of Sugauli.
+India has administered the area continuously, with a State Police post established at Kalapani in 1956 and an Indo-Tibetan Border Police post since 1979.

 In November 2019, India issued a new political map of the country which, like earlier maps, showed Kalapani as part of India.
-This new map was rejected by Nepal, and mass protest against India took place across the country and outside the Indian embassy in Nepal.
+This new map was rejected by Nepal, and mass protests against India took place across the country and outside the Indian embassy in Nepal.
 Protesters accused India of occupying their land.
 In May 2020, the Indian Defence minister, Rajnath Singh inaugurated an 80 km road from Dharchula to Lipulekh pass.
 Nepal protested against the construction of the road.
 The Lipulekh area is currently under India's control.
 On 20 May 2020, Nepal launched its own map showing Kalapani, Limpiyadhura and Lipulekh as parts of its own territory.
 The new map was subsequently approved by the Nepali parliament on 18 June 2020.
 India opposed the move, claiming that the decision to include Limpiyadhura, Lipulekh and Kalapani is not based on evidence or historical facts.